A Guide to Car Loans & Interest Rates in Malaysia

 • Latest three months payslips

-• EPF Statement
+• EPF or bank statement

 Self Employed Individuals